 With 1,000+ adoptable animals, attending the Petco Love Mega Adoption Event is a wonderful way to find your perfect family member.
 The adoption process focuses on helping you find the right match for your family.
 Staff and volunteers will be on-site to help you with your selection, and you will take your pet home the same day you visit.

 All animal rescue organizations participating in the event will use the same adoption process, and the $35 adoption fee applies to all animals.
 The adoption fee includes:

 What to Bring

 You’ll just need to bring the few items listed below to complete an adoption:

-A carrier for a cat (or cardboard carriers will be available for purchase)
+A carrier for a cat (or cardboard carriers will be available while supplies last)

 Frequently Asked Questions